kagepark/kgt/README.md

 or

 # Find hostname from /etc/hosts file
 -g test         => It will find all of test-XXXXX hostname from /etc/hosts file.
+-g test -nodash => it will find hostname not included dash -g test -dash   => it will find hostname (included dash)
 ##### Hostname rule end #####